-A very special feature of this pipe organ is called the Sostenuto.
-Once it is turned on, the organ will keep holding the keys that you pressed until you press another note or chord.
-This is a very useful feature in improvisation when you are playing more notes than the number of fingers you have.
-Push the Sost. button to activate this feature.
+A special feature of this pipe organ is called the Sostenuto.
+Once it is turned on, the organ will keep holding the keys that you pressed until you press another note or chord - very useful in improvisation when you are playing more notes than the number of fingers you have.
+To activate Sostenuto, push the Sost. button.